Ethical Practice in Security Studies

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-By the end of this subject, students should be able to:
+On successful completion of this subject, you be able to:

-- Demonstrate knowledge of the major ethical, moral, and legal paradigms of thought within the field of Security Studies, and apply that knowledge in a considered and appropriate manner to challenging questions of security policy and practice.
+- Examine the major ethical, moral, and legal paradigms of thought within the field of Security Studies and Criminology.

-- Demonstrate knowledge of the appropriate ethical and professional standards expected of those working in the security sector, and apply that knowledge in a considered and appropriate manner.
+- Apply ethical and professional standards expected of those working in the security sector, including during the course of their PACE activity.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.